djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 ### GFM Bank Orchestrator Agent

-**Acts as the virtual front desk of GFM Bank, welcoming customers, identifying their needs, and connecting them with the right specialist for a smooth and professional experience.**
+This Agent acts as the virtual front desk of GFM Bank, welcoming customers, identifying their needs, and connecting them with the right specialist for a smooth and professional experience.

 #### Create GFM Bank Orchestrator Agent